armijnhemel/devicecode/doc/design_tui.md

 by operating system.
 If release year is the most important, then it could be sorted by year, and so on.

-Currently there are three views:
+Currently there are two views:

 1. brand view: devices are sorted by brand
 2. ODM view: devices are sorted by ODM and then brand

 ## Filtering

-In the "filter view" devices can be searched using a special filtering language.
+The trees with devices can be searched using a special filtering language.
 The result after filtering will be a tree containing just some of the entries.

-For filtering a special purpose filtering language will be used, which can filter on a few attributes, such as:
+For filtering a special purpose filtering language is used, which can filter on a few attributes, such as:

+* brand
 * chipset manufacturer
 * ODM
+* flags
-* operating system
+* serial port
-* device type
+* password
 * etc.

 ### Filtering language